faiazparis/fixit-ai/README.md

-# 🔧 iFixit Repair Guide API
+# 🔧 Fixit AI Repair Guide

 A **FastAPI-based REST API** for searching and retrieving repair guides from iFixit, with optional **AI-powered summaries** using DeepSeek.